Sprinkler Requirements in Northern Westchester Renovations: When NFPA 13D Triggers and What It Costs

 Can I avoid 13D by phasing my project?

 Sometimes, sometimes not.
-Most jurisdictions track cumulative work over rolling time windows specifically to address phasing-around-thresholds.
+Where a sprinkler requirement does apply (state mandate or local-law amendment), some jurisdictions track cumulative work over rolling time windows specifically to address phasing-around-thresholds.
 Talk with the building department before assuming phasing solves the requirement.

 Does 13D work on private well water?